formal-land/coq-of-ocaml/README.md

+Most of the files are build from Docusaurus in the `doc/` folder from the main branch and copied here.

+The examples are built in Ruby and are independent from Docusaurus.
 To build the examples, go into the `examples/` folder and then run:

 ```sh
 make